SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 A computer's behavior is determined by code and data contained within programs, also known as processes.
 These processes run on the computer's or target machine's operating system (OS), which manages the finite resources required for execution.
 Understanding how processes work is key to managing them effectively.

-*The role of the CPU, cores, and registers*
+## The role of the CPU, cores, and registers

 Every action an OS undertakes must be executed in a processor nested in the CPU (Central Processing Unit) to produce the desired output.
 A CPU may be housed in a core, a computer may have one or more cores.
 It is the location where memory addresses and data are stored in registers.

 Registers are small, fast memory locations inside the CPU that temporarily hold data and instructions during execution.
 The OS loads data from RAM (Random Access Memory) onto CPU registers.
 RAM serves as fast, volatile storage, enabling quick access to active processes and data.
-However, when you compare RAM to a register has a larger capacity but is slower to access, the registers are the closest to the CPU, therefore process data faster.
+However, when you compare RAM to a register has a larger capacity but is slower to access, the registers are the closest to the CPU, therefore process data faster, says Westminster's George Charalambous[1].

 ## How processes are executed